kenziebottoms/kenzie-ink-v3/README.md

     * any other DOM traversal with the word node

-3. You should make use of jquery things like:
+3. You should make use of jQuery things like:
     * `$.get`
     * `.click`
     * `.children`